usdot-jpo-ode/asn1_codec/docs/configuration.md

 1. **Decode**: This function is used to process messages *from* the connected vehicle environment *to* ODE subscribers.
-Specifically, the ACM extacts binary data from consumed messages (ODE Metatdata Messages) and decodes the binary ASN.1 data into a structure that is subsequently encoded into an alternative format more suitable for ODE subscribers (currently XML using XER).
+Specifically, the ACM extacts binary data from consumed messages (ODE Metadata Messages) and decodes the binary ASN.1 data into a structure that is subsequently encoded into an alternative format more suitable for ODE subscribers (currently XML using XER).